eacton/CAGEF/Lesson_5/Lesson_5.md

 ![Real-Life Confusion from Cross-Validated: Linear model seems off in R?](img/plot_confusion.png){width=500px}

-(AKA why is the solid line the best fit and not the dashed line?)
+(Why is the solid line the best fit and not the dashed line?)

 </br>